 Centres of Focus

 We serve all members of the Carleton community including students, non-academic staff and faculty.
-Structured along four connected Centres of Focus, our department uses collaborative and interdisciplinary approaches to portfolio challenges and opportunities:
+Structured along three connected Centres of Focus, our department uses collaborative and interdisciplinary approaches to portfolio challenges and opportunities:

 Five essential services overlay our Centres of Focus: